 In addition to training the dog from an early age, early socialization is also important.
 Schedule playdates with other dogs and bring your dog with you to expose them to different situations and people.

 Peagles should be given daily exercise to keep them healthy and meet their activity needs.
 Going on long walks with your Peagle or scheduling some playtime in a fenced-in backyard are two examples of ways to help make sure he gets the activity he needs.
 Be sure to also have plenty of toys for fun indoor play sessions as well.

 These puppies are very small and could easily be injured if not handled properly.
 If you are bringing home a small puppy, make sure young children are kept away from the dog until he becomes stronger and the children understand how to interact with a dog appropriately.
 Take care to begin training and socializing a puppy from a very early age.
 This will help him understand expectations and how to act in a variety of situations.

 A puppy will require a crate, a dog bed, food, toys, water and food bowls, and various other supplies.
 Consider purchasing all of the supplies you’ll need for your new pup before bringing him home to make sure you are prepared and able to fully enjoy the time once he is home.

-Peagles And Children
+Peagles and Children

 Some Peagles may be more like their Pekingese parent and not enjoy attention from children, especially children who may a bit more rough or disruptive.
 If you notice that your Peagle does not seem to enjoy the attention they are getting from a child, work to help the child learn how to appropriately act with the dog.

-Dogs similar to Peagle
+Dogs Similar to the Peagle